Coldwater, Mississippi

 Coldwater is a town in Tate County, Mississippi, United States, and is part of the Memphis Metropolitan Area.
-The population was 1,677 at the 2010 census.
+The population was 1,381 at the 2010 census.

 History

-The current town square of Coldwater is approximately two miles south of the Coldwater River, hence the name.
+The town square of Coldwater is approximately two miles south of the Coldwater River, hence the name.
 The original town began in 1856, called the village of Elm Grove.
-Construction of the Mississippi and Tennessee Railroad through here in 1858 stimulated development.
+Construction of the Mississippi and Tennessee Railroad through here in 1856 stimulated development.
 Rows of stores and other businesses developed on both sides of the tracks, along with houses of worship.
+Because the Depot was named Coldwater, the town eventually changed its name from Elm Grove to Coldwater.
 Coldwater was officially incorporated in 1872.
 At that time, the Town was located in DeSoto County and was a mile square, with the railroad depot at the center.
 The area was developed for cotton plantations and Coldwater became a trading center.

 In 1873 during Reconstruction, the legislature organized Tate County from portions of DeSoto, Marshall and Tunica counties.
 Coldwater fell into the new county.
 The Town began to grow with an influx of settlers from Virginia, the Carolinas, Alabama, and other areas seeking a better life for themselves and their families.
 There were 397 residents of Coldwater according to the 1890 census.
 By 1884, there were 96 small schools in Tate County: 54 white and 42 black.
 They were mostly one teacher, one-room log houses with split logs for seats.

 Coldwater steadily grew in numbers.
 However, periodic river flooding plagued the town, although it was also the basis of the farmland's fertility.
 The Army Corps of Engineers built the Arkabutla Lake and Dam project along the Coldwater River in the early 1940s.
 Town residents believed they needed to move and the Town was relocated and reconstructed on land about a mile and a half south of its original location.

 The site of the old town of Coldwater is 229 ft MSL.
 Parts of it are underwater year round.

 Radio station WREC was founded in Coldwater by Hoyt B. Wooten.
 It broadcast news talk information.
 The station is now called WREG-TV and broadcasts news on a major news network.